Yard1/sourcerandom/README.md

 True randomness, with minimal fuss.

-Alternate random number generator using sources provided by either True Random Number Generator online services (`RANDOM.org <http://random.orgu>`_ and `qrng.anu.edu.au <http://qrng.anu.edu.au>`_), plaintext uint8 files (separated by whitespace) or collections of ints.
+Alternate random number generator using sources provided by either True Random Number Generator online services ([RANDOM.org](http://random.org) and [qrng.anu.edu.au](http://qrng.anu.edu.au)), plaintext uint8 files (separated by whitespace) or collections of ints.

 sourcerandom's ``SourceRandom`` class extends ``SystemRandom`` class found in default ``random`` package, and only overwrites the ``getrandbits`` method, meaning all of the functionality of ``random`` package is included and unchanged.